-Pelvic digit (also known as a pelvic rib or pelvic finger) is a rare congenital abnormality where there is development of bony tissue in the soft tissue pelvis (and less commonly in the abdomen).
+Pelvic digit, also known as a pelvic rib, pelvic finger or 11th finger, is a rare congenital abnormality where there is development of bony tissue in the soft tissue pelvis and less commonly in the abdomen.
 They can be associated with one or more pseudo-articulation.
 They are usually unilateral.

 Treatment and prognosis

 It is a benign entity and if incidentally discovered no further investigation is required.

 - 1. Van breuseghem I. The pelvic digit: a harmless "eleventh" finger.
 Br J Radiol.
 2006;79 (945): e106-7. doi:10.1259/bjr/17378249 - Pubmed citation